ELGHAD/ELGHAD/README.md

 ## 👋 About Me
 - 🎓 Software Engineering Student (EMSI Rabat)
 - 💻 Passionate about **software engineering and web development**
-- 🌍 I'm a passionate and versatile Computer and Network Engineering
+- 🌍 A versatile Computer and Network Engineer driven by curiosity and innovation
-- 🤝 Always open to **collaboration and learning**
+- 🤝 Always eager to collaborate, learn, and create impactful solutions
 - ⚡ Fun fact: “ I can code for hours as long as there’s rap in my headphones 🎧 ”

 ---